bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 ### Offboarding Initialization Email Template
 Send the following email to the lab member to schedule the two meetings: [Email Template](offboarding_initialization.emltpl)

+CC the lab member's mentor/supervisor on this email.
+They are not required to attend the meetings, but should be aware of the offboarding process, including their requirement to review the Lab Off-boarding Information document.

 The email must includes links to:

 * The [Offboarding Policy](index.md)